KiwifruitDev/SFM-Asset-Browser/README.md

 ### Thumbnails

-Thumbnails can be optionally added to assets when right clicking on an asset.
+Thumbnails can be optionally added to assets.

 First, you'll need an image.
 This can be an external image file or an image saved to the clipboard.